How Much Protein Do I Need in a Day?

 ½ cup nonfat Greek yogurt = 11 grams protein

 3 oz chicken breast = 26 grams protein

 ½ cup edamame = 10 grams protein

-1 thinkThin® High Protein Bar = 20 grams protein
+1 think!
+High Protein Bar = 20 grams protein

 Your body likes to receive protein throughout the course of the day, so be sure to include protein-rich foods at breakfast, lunch, dinner, and even snacks!

-When and how would I include protein powders or bars in my day?
+When and how would I include protein in my day?

-Between meals: Mix up a protein shake if you’re feeling hungry between meals and need a quick, satiating energy boost.
+Between meals: If you’re feeling hungry between meals and need a quick, satiating energy boost.
 Pack a few bars in your bag or stash a box in your desk at work to ensure you have satisfying protein on hand when hunger strikes.

 Post workout: Our muscles are broken down during exercise and then start to rebuild and repair afterwards.
 Try adding a protein shake post-workout to deliver some protein to your muscles to help support the recovery process.
 Protein bars are also a great way to refuel after a workout!

 With meals: Our bodies like to receive protein throughout the course of the day, which means we should aim to include it at every meal and snack.
 Breakfast is often a time when we fall short on protein.
-Adding a scoop of protein powder to fruit smoothies, pancake batter, or oatmeal are easy ways to boost protein in the morning hours.
-Also, pairing a protein bar with your breakfast, lunch, or dinner is a foolproof strategy to bump up the protein power of your meal.
+Eating a protein-rich oatmeal grabbing a protein bar when on-the-goor adding a scoop of protein powder to your smoothie or pancake batter, are easy ways to boost protein in the morning hours.
+Also, pairing a protein bar as your post meal, sweet treat is a foolproof strategy to bump up the protein power of your meal.